Code-Institute-Submissions/DiscoverChina-MS2/README.md

 - I found a bug where the to top button would go behind the map, to fix this I added **z-index: 1;** to the map.
 - Found an issue where on smaller screen sizes, when the tourist destination buttons were clicked it would not show the changes below.
 To fix this I changed the buttons to links and made it so when clicked it would go to the info window, so the user knows the buttons do something.
 #### Known Issues
-- Lazy Loading atrribute is currently supported by (Chrome, Edge, Opera and Firefox).
+- Lazy Loading attribute is currently supported by (Chrome, Edge, Opera and Firefox).
 It is currently not supported by Safari and is under development [Link About lazy loading support](https://web.dev/browser-level-image-lazy-loading/).
+- Due to the high amount of images some of the images can load slowly especially on the info sections, I have added the lazy loading attributes and reduced the file sizes.

 ## Deployment
 This site was deployed on GitHub Pages, the steps I took to do this was: